LiskHQ/lisk-contracts/documentation/swap-and-bridge.md

 ## Motivation

 Liquid staking pools allow users to participate in ETH staking without managing their own validator node or owning the full 32 ETH deposit amount.
 ETH from several users is pooled together and used to register a validator which then shares the rewards with the users.
-A Liquid Staking Token is an ERC20 token representing one of this staking position.
+A Liquid Staking Token is an ERC20 token representing one of these staking positions.
 As such, it can be converted back to ETH, while at the same time being freely tradable as an independent token.
-Furthermore, this token provide the extra yield from the validators reward either by rebasing, i.e. changing the user balance to account for the extra tokens acquired, or, in their wrapped version, by changing the underlying conversion rate to ETH.
+Furthermore, this token provides the extra yield from the validators reward either by rebasing, i.e. changing the user balance to account for the extra tokens acquired, or, in their wrapped version, by changing the underlying conversion rate to ETH.

 The swap-and-bridge feature prefers to interact with the wrapped version of a LST, as this tends to be better supported on the UX of several DeFi protocols (see the discussion for Lido's [wstETH](https://docs.lido.fi/contracts/wsteth/#why-use-wsteth)) and since the Optimism standard bridge [does not support rebasing tokens correctly](https://docs.optimism.io/builders/app-developers/bridging/standard-bridge).